LinkedIn for Attorneys & Law Firms For New Client Generation

 Leverage LinkedIn to Build Your Law Firm Brand

-LinkedIn provides a tremendous opportunity for law firms to engage in professional social networking with other attorneys, potential clients, and potential referral sources.
-Because of the exponential nature of connections, attorneys and law firms use a number of LinkedIn features to dramatically expand their reach.
+LinkedIn attorney networking provides a tremendous opportunity for law firms to engage in professional social networking with other lawyers, potential clients, and potential referral sources.
+Because of the exponential nature of connections, attorneys and law firms use a number of LinkedIn features to expand their reach dramatically.

-Take this opportunity to tell the world about what you’ve accomplished, awards you’ve won, and other matter that will convey both your experience and expertise.
+Take this opportunity to tell the world about what you’ve accomplished, awards you’ve won, and other matters that will convey both your experience and expertise.